Treatment algorithm

 Other specialists may be involved depending on the patient's needs, and include a neurologist (if seizures are present), a pulmonary physician (for sleep-disordered breathing, narcolepsy, or cataplexy), an otolaryngologist (if tonsil or adenoid hypertrophy is a concern), and a psychiatrist or psychologist (if behavioural or mental health concerns arise).[1][2][3]

-• Assisted feeding in infants (e.g., special nipples, gavage feeding using a nasogastric tube).[2][3]
+Assisted feeding is recommended in infants (e.g., special nipples, gavage feeding using a nasogastric tube).[2][3]

-• Management of hyperphagia and obesity (children >1 year), which should include management of access to food (including locking cupboards and refrigerator and supervision at times where food is available), education and plan regarding a well balanced diet, and provision of advice regarding vitamin supplementation.[1][2][3][45][46]
+Manage hyperphagia and obesity (children >1 year); this should include management of access to food (including locking cupboards and refrigerator and supervision at times where food is available), education and planning regarding a well balanced diet, and provision of advice regarding vitamin supplementation.[1][2][3][45][46]
 See Obesity in children and Obesity in adults.

-• Growth hormone treatment, which should be started in the first year of life.[1][2][3][50][51]
+Growth hormone treatment should be started in the first year of life.[1][2][3][50][51]
 See Growth hormone deficiency in children.

-• Management of hypogonadism (e.g., human chorionic gonadotrophin, sex hormone replacement treatment, orchiopexy) and consideration of pregnancy and infertility.[1][2][3][52]
+Manage hypogonadism (e.g., human chorionic gonadotrophin, sex hormone replacement treatment, orchiopexy) and advise on pregnancy and infertility.[1][2][3][52]

-• Screening for and management of skeletal problems such as developmental dysplasia of the hip, scoliosis, and osteoporosis.[2][3][53]
+Screen for and manage skeletal problems such as developmental dysplasia of the hip, scoliosis, and osteoporosis.[2][3][53]
 See Developmental dysplasia of the hip and Osteoporosis.

-• Screening and management of other endocrinological problems, such as primary and central hypothyroidism, central adrenal insufficiency, type 2 diabetes, and hyperlipidaemia.[2][3][54]
+Screen for and manage other endocrinological problems, such as primary and central hypothyroidism, central adrenal insufficiency, type 2 diabetes, and hyperlipidaemia.[2][3][54]
 See Primary hypothyroidism, Central hypothyroidism, and Type 2 diabetes in children.

-• Prevention and management of skin picking (e.g., barrier techniques and consideration of topiramate or acetylcysteine).[1][3][56][57]
+Prevent and manage skin picking (e.g., barrier techniques and consideration of topiramate or acetylcysteine).[1][3][56][57]

 back arrow